mayeco/patagonia/feature.md

 **TERMINATION CONDITIONS**:

-- If feature description unclear: Ask for clarification and STOP
+- If the feature description is unclear: Ask for clarification and STOP
-- If feature complexity is "Complex": Suggest write-project workflow and STOP
+- If feature complexity is "Complex": Suggest the write-project workflow and STOP
-- Always require developer confirmation before proceeding
+- Always require the developer's confirmation before proceeding

 ## STEPS